DKER2/AWS_AFINIFITY/auto_respond_service/README.md

 Here is the instructions and the code snippets used to set up a REST API that accepts both HTTP and HTTPS requests to a SageMaker endpoint (as of now, 12 March 2023).
 The tech stack used is AWS-only.
 The general idea was explained in the blog [post](https://aws.amazon.com/blogs/machine-learning/call-an-amazon-sagemaker-model-endpoint-using-amazon-api-gateway-and-aws-lambda/).
+All code snippets are included in the Jupyter Notebook above.

 ## 1. Set up SageMaker endpoint: